-In Program Year 2017, Guam substantially amended its Annual Action Plan to reprogram funds from the Inarajan Basketball Court project to the Phase I Site Preparation and Planning for a Public Facilty and Affordable Homes project.
+In PY2017, Guam substantially amended its Annual Action Plan to reprogram funds from the Inarajan Basketball Court project to the Phase I Site Preparation and Planning for a Public Facilty and Affordable Homes project.
 After conducting an initial environmental assessment of the proposed project site, Guam determined that more research for an altnerate site was necessary before proceeding with the project.
 Therefore, Guam requested to reprogram \$100,000 to begin the work on Phase I Site Prepartion and Planning for Public Facility and Affordable Housing Project.
-The project will address the need for a public service facility in a low- and moderate-income area and the need for affordable housing.
+The project will address the need for a public service facility in a LMI area and the need for affordable housing.
 Guam also sought a substantial amendment to reprogram unspent funds from closed or slow-moving HOME projects.
-The amount of \$920,000 was reprogrammed from the HOME funds to a new project, Rehabilitation for Affordable Housing, which will result in a 14-unit affordable rental housing project for low- and moderate-income individuals.
+The amount of \$920,000 was reprogrammed from the HOME funds to a new project, Rehabilitation for Affordable Housing, which will result in a 14-unit affordable rental housing project for LMI individuals.
 Both activities address the highest priorities of the ConPlan and Action Plan.

 Four projects funded under the PY17 CDBG grant addresses the specific ConPlan and AAP priorities to acquire, construct or rehabilitate facilities to serve LMI communities through improved access to recreation and sports centers.
-Baseball Park Enhancements, the Inarajan Basketball Court, the Umatac Baseball Field, and the Sinajana Baseball Field will serve LMI residents in northern, central and southern Guam.
+Baseball Park Enhancements, which broke ground on April 10, 2018; the Inarajan Basketball Court; the Umatac Baseball Field, which broke ground on July 17, 2018; and the Sinajana Baseball Field; which broke ground on July 12, 2018.
+All will serve LMI residents in northern, central and southern Guam.
+The completion of the Astumbo Gym on January 8, 2018 improved access to the sports facility for 28,000 LMI individuals.
+Further, the gym served as a Tier II emergency shelter for over

-The Baseball Park Enhancements project in Dededo broke ground on April 10, 2018; the Sinajana baseball project broke ground on July 12, 2018; and the Umatac project broke ground on July 17, 2018.
-Likewise, the completion of the Astumbo Gym project on January 8, 2018, improved access to the sports facility for more than 28,000 LMI individuals.
-Further, the gym served as a Tier II emergency shelter for over 300 individuals displaced on Sept.
+300 individuals displaced on Sept.
 10,2 018 when Typhoon Mangkut struck Guam.

-The HOME program marked the completion of the construction of 5 new homes under the Renewal Affordable Homes Project.
-Five incomeeligible families, all first-time homeowners, were present for the ribbon cutting ceremony held December 5, 2017.
+The HOME program marked the completion of 5 new homes under the Renewal Affordable Homes Project.
+Five income-eligible families, all first-time homeowners, were present for the ribbon cutting ceremony held December 5, 2017.

 The projects funded under Public Services address the priority of Community Support Services.
-During PY2017, CDBG funds helped support the work of organizations that provide suitable living environments and enhance the quality of life of very low and low-income individuals and special needs populations.
-These service providers include The Salvation Army's Lighthouse Recovery Center, HMIS and Family Services Center and Big Brothers Big Sisters of Guam's Opportunity Initiative.
+During PY2017, CDBG funds supported the work of organizations that provide suitable living environments and enhance the quality of life of very low and low-income individuals and special needs populations.
+These include The Salvation Army's Lighthouse Recovery Center, HMIS and Family Services Center and Big Brothers Big Sisters of Guam's Opportunity Initiative.
 These organizations implement programs that provide homeless prevention services, jobs placement and family enrichment programs for LMI individuals, and youth development programs.

-Guam's participation in the Low Income Housing Tax Credit program in PY17 bolstered the priorities and the objectives set forth in the Plan.
-In November 2017, Ironwood Guam Development broke ground on Villa del Mar, a 50-unit complex that will serve low- and moderate income families in central Guam.
-In September 2018, Guam's Board of Commissioners approved the allocation of \$2.9 million in tax credits to Ironwood Guam Development to complete the second phase of Villa del Mar, which will add an additional 88 multi-family units for eligible tenants.
+Guam's participation in the Low Income Housing Tax Credit program in PY17 bolstered the priorities set forth in the Plan.
+In November 2017, Ironwood Guam Development broke ground on Villa del Mar, a 50-unit complex that will serve LMI families in central Guam.
+In September 2018, Guam's Board of Commissioners approved the allocation of \$2.9 million in tax credits to Ironwood Guam Development to complete Phase II of Villa del Mar, which will add 88 multi-family units for eligible tenants.
+Thus far in the 5-Year ConPlan period, Guam has completed 333 LIHTC rental units.
+This includes 240 Summer Town units completed in PY2015 and the 93 Summer Town Estates II units completed in PY2016.